hdevillers/go-fannot-documentation/docs/source/usage/refine_data.rst

 #.
 All the **Swiss-Prot** entries (excluding those from the three previous datasets) from the *Saccharomycetacea* family, **without experimental evidence**,
 #.
 All the **TrEMBL** entries from *Saccharomycetacea* family.

-Such a strategy will produce a more consistant and robust functional annotations.
+Such a strategy will produce a more consistent and robust functional annotations.

 **go-FAnnoT** provides two programs to refine datasets from **UniProt**: ``uniprot-subset`` and ``uniprot-prune``.